Benjamin-Chong/Python-AI-Agent/README.md

 - No user authentication or persistence
 - Answer quality depends on the quality and scope of notes
 - Limited to single-user local usage in its current form
+- The agent may refuse to answer certain questions if the relevant concept is not retrieved, even when the information exists elsewhere in the notes.
+This is an intentional design choice to prioritize grounded responses and avoid hallucination.
+A future improvement would involve splitting notes into smaller, concept-level chunks to improve retrieval recall without weakening trust guarantees.

 ---